pact-foundation/pact-net/CONTRIBUTING.md

 build/download-native-libs.sh
 ```

-Alternatively you can download a particular FFI version from the [pact-referece] releases or build your own version
+Alternatively you can download a particular FFI version from the [pact-reference] releases or build your own version
 locally, and then copy the artifacts into the folders:

 ```